PrismLauncher/prismlauncher.org/src/index.md

 ---

 Prism Launcher is focused on user freedom and free redistributability.
-All code is available on [the GitHub](https://github.com/PrismLauncher/PrismLauncher/) under the GPL-3 license.
+All code is available on [GitHub](https://github.com/PrismLauncher/PrismLauncher/) under the GPL-3 license.

 [Source for this website](https://github.com/PrismLauncher/prismlauncher.org) is hosted under the AGPL-3 License.